stevengogogo/GensJulia/docs/math.md

 - [MKL.jl](https://github.com/JuliaLinearAlgebra/MKL.jl) : Intel MKL linear algebra backend for Julia
 - [MUMPS](https://github.com/lruthotto/MUMPS) : A wrapper for a MUltifrontal Massively Parallel sparse direct Solver of large linear systems in Julia.
 - [MUMPSjInv.jl](https://github.com/JuliaInv/MUMPSjInv.jl) : An alternative implementation of a Julia interface to the sparse direct solver MUMPS.
 A MUMPS package for Julia is already registered but that package does not conform to the packaging standards for Julia.
-- [PETSc.jl](https://github.com/JuliaParallel/PETSc.jl) : This package provides a high level interface for [PETSc](https://www.mcs.anl.gov/petsc/), enabling the use of PETSc as an AbstractArray.
 - [SugarBLAS.jl](https://github.com/lopezm94/SugarBLAS.jl) : Syntactic sugar for BLAS polynomials.
 - [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl) : Julia package for tensor contractions and related operations.
 - [Transducers.jl](https://github.com/JuliaFolds/Transducers.jl) : provides composable algorithms on "sequence" of inputs.
 This feature, available in Clojure language, is a [transformation matrix](https://en.wikipedia.org/wiki/Transformation_matrix) for linear transformations that is now in Julia.